Ctrl-F to search within page

 1959 - The Peter Ustinov House, Vevey, Switzerland.
 Unbuilt.

 1960 - The McMullen House, 716 Wildwood Avenue, Mantolocking NJ.
-Has been extensively renovated, with the flat roof made gabled, bottom photo.
+4400 sf.
+Designed with Herbert Beckhard.
+Was extensively renovated, with the flat roof made gabled, bottom photo.
 Sold to Gilbert and Brenda Alto.
 Destroyed by Hurricane Sandy in 2012.

 1963 - The Howard Wise Cottage, King Phillip Road, Wellfleet MA.
-Commissioned 1948.
+1600 sf.
+Designed by Herbert Beckhard.
 A mirror image of the Breuer Cottage.
-The reversed floor plan was in response to the way the house was to be positioned on the site.
-Breuer and Beckhard built an expanded version of the breezeway in the Breuer Cottage for Wise because it became an important gathering space.
+The breezeway became an important gathering space.
+Photos by Joseph Molitor.

 1965 - The Rufus and Leslie Stillman House II, 106 Clark Road, Litchfield CT.
 9.5 acres.
 Commissioned 1964.
 Designed with Herbert Beckhard.
 Built by the Hirsch Brothers.
 Sold in 2007 to Barbara Dente and Donna Cristina.
 Restored in 2008.
-For sale in 2012.
+Sold in 2013 to David Zorrow.
+For sale in 2016.

-1973 - The Saier House, Glanville-Calvados, France.
+1973 - The Louis Sayer House, aka Saier House, La Huderie, 14950 Glanville-Calvados, France.
 Commissioned 1972.
-Designed with Mario Jossa, it was the realization of the unbuilt Ustinov House in Vevey, Switzerland.
+Designed with Italian architect Mario Jossa, it was the realization of the unbuilt Ustinov House in Vevey, Switzerland.
 Featured in Architectural Record, August 1977.
 Built by Enterprise Marion.
 Engineers, Cabinet Dufromont.

 1979 - The Boyarsky House Renovation, 333 Ocean Avenue, Lawrence NY.
-The original 1963 house, not by Breuer, was obliterated with the new design.
+The original 1963 house, not by Breuer, was obliterated with Breuer's new design.
 Sold to Morton and Marlene Kriger.

 1984 - The Laurie and Peter Schwartz House, 36 Beachside Avenue, Westport CT.
 The design is attributed to Breuer, who was dead by that point; the project was implemented by Herbert Beckhard.
 As of 2011 still owned by the Schwartz's.